 What Soft Skills Do PR Specialists Need?

 Those who want to work as public relations specialists should have these soft skills, which are attributes an individual is either born with or gains through life experience:

 - Verbal Communication: Your job requires you to be able to convey information effectively to the public, media, and other members of your organization.

 - Listening: You will also have to listen carefully so that you can understand what others are telling you and respond appropriately.

 - Writing: Since writing press releases is a regular part of most PR specialists' job, excellent writing skills are essential.

-- Interpersonal: Your dealings with the media and public requires the ability to get along well with others.
+- Interpersonal: Your dealings with the media and the public requires the ability to get along well with others.
 You must be persuasive and able to negotiate.
-In addition, as a PR specialist you will have to coordinate your actions with the actions of others, including your colleagues.
+In addition, as a PR specialist, you will have to coordinate your actions with the actions of others, including your colleagues.

 Climbing the Ladder

 You will begin your career maintaining files about your employers' activities, fielding inquiries from the press and public, and helping to organize press conferences and other events.
-As you gain experience, you will begin to write press releases and speeches, and coordinate programs.
-Working in a small firm will provide a greater variety of experience than a job in a large firm will and you may begin having more responsibilities sooner.
+As you gain experience, your employer will have you writing press releases and speeches, and coordinating programs.
+Working in a small firm will provide a greater variety of experience than a job in a large firm will and your responsibilities will grow more quickly.